-It doesn’t get any better than not having to run out in the cold to get a can of that god awful salt packed, condensed soup with those thin ass noodles and tiny bits questionable chicken.
+It doesn’t get any better than not having to run out in the cold to get a can of that god-awful salt-packed, condensed soup with those thin noodles and tiny bits of questionable chicken.
 Best of all this recipe is super easy to make.

 This chicken noodle soup recipe is packed with chunks of chicken, celery, onions & fresh parsley!
 The homemade broth is so fresh and savory and the thyme just adds that punch that most chicken noodle soups lack.
 This is definitely food for the mind, body & soul.

 Grandma’s Homemade Chicken Noodle Soup